 Fishing amenities at the lake: fishing supplies and bait at the marina store | Game fish: Largemouth Bass & Smallmouth Bass, Rainbow Trout, Kokanee | Pan fish: Crappie, Bluegills, Catfish, Channel Catfish | Fishing license & boat rentals: New Melones Lake Marina | fish cleaning station

-You can also get additional fishing gear, expert advice, bait and fishing licence from Glory Hole Sports, just outside the park.
+You can also get a fishing license from Altaville Market in Angels Camp.
 If you are just starting out and want expert tuition, consider a fishing guide service like Xperience Fishing Guide Service or ProCast Fishing.

 New Melones Lake Glory Hole Recreation: HIKING & BIKING TRAILS